-Buctouche First Nation is located in New Brunswick and is part of the Mi'kmaq nation.
-The community is estimated to be 119 people, 75 who live on reserve and 43 who live off reserve.
-Buctouche is part of the Mi'gmawe' Tplu'taqn Incoprorated (MTI), a not for profit organization established to promote and support the recognition, affirmation, exercise and implementation of the inherent Aboriginal and Treaty Rights of its member First Nations (Buctouche Mikmaq Band, n.d.)
+The community is estimated to be 119 people, 75 of whom live on-reserve and 43 of whom live off reserve.
+Bouctouche is part of the Mi'gmawe' Tplu'taqn Incoprorated (MTI), a not for profit organization established to manage consultation for the Mi'kmaq Nations in New Brunswick; and, promote and support the recognition, affirmation, exercise and implementation of the inherent Aboriginal and Treaty Rights of its member First Nations (Buctouche Mikmaq Band n.d.)